-Though the water in the U.S. is closely regulated and largely safe, it still may contain contaminants due to the pipes it travels through and chemicals used in the municipal filtration process.
-This is especially true in older homes with lead pipes.
-For families who want easy access to filtered water for daily drinking and cooking, an under-sink filtration system is a convenient solution.
+Common tap water may contain contaminants due to the pipes it travels through and chemicals used in the municipal filtration process.
+For families who want easy access to filtered tap water for daily drinking and cooking, an under-sink water filtration system is a convenient solution.

 - BEST OVERALL: iSpring RCC7P-AK 6-Stage Reverse Osmosis System